 There are basically 3 tiers in the diesel heater market.
 The top of the line brands are Eberspacher and Webasto.
 They are European made and are the best quality available.
 We sell Eberspacher heaters with complete, ready to install kits for around $2000.

 The bottom level is composed of heaters from brandless factories in China.
 These factories sell heaters directly online with no service, parts or backup.
-Their heaters are generally made of inferior parts and are unreliable.
-Additionally, they are often marketed falsely above their specifications; for example some 5kW heaters are listed as 8kW systems.
-We do not carry these systems, and rather than service them suggest that you purchase one of our models with a 2 year warranty.
-As the old adage goes, you get what you pay for.
+Their heaters are generally made of inferior parts and are generally unreliable.
+Additionally, they are often marketed falsely above their specifications; for example some 5kW heaters are listed as 8kW.
+We do not sell these heaters due to reliability problems.

 For diesel fuelled motorhomes and busses it is ideal is to take fuel out of the main tank.
 On Fiats and big busses, accessing the top of the fuel tank is quite easy as they have a removable cover.
 Other brands of motor homes often don’t have removable fuel tank covers, so accessing the top of the tank is more difficult.
 In these cases the only way to install a fuel straw may be to drop the tank out and have a mechanic do the install.
 We do not recommend tapping into existing vehicle fuel lines.
 Modern vehicles often have pressurised fuel lines which won’t work with the heater.
 Cutting into them may void your warranty or pose a safety risk.